jyp/boon/README.md

 Boon: An Ergonomic Command Mode for Emacs
 ==========================================

-Boon brings modal editing capabilities to Emacs and...

-- It tries to be as ergonomic as possible.
+Boon is another package for modal editing.

+Selling points:
+- Ergonomic: common commands are easy to type.
 (See below)
-- It remains lightweight (~300 loc for its core.)
+- Lightweight: ~300 loc for its core.
-- It attempts to integrate with Emacs as smoothly as possible
+- Good emacs integration: takes advantages and leverages existing emacs infrastructure instead of re-inventing the wheel.

 Design